varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 ## Build server based approach

-Microsoft's normal build command MsBuild.exe does currently not include the functionality to build out ispaq files from *.dtproj files directly.
+Microsoft's normal build command `MsBuild.exe` does currently not include the functionality to build out ispaq files from *.dtproj files directly.
 There are several options for building using Visual Studio through devenv.exe as well as creating custom tasks for MSBuild to allow it to build the ispac files.
 As the Biml compiler builds the ispaq file as part of the normal project build it is possible to skip this entire step and directly use the generated ispaq file.
 This allows the build and integration process to work smoothly even in environments that doesn't allow custom installations and configurations.

-Note that this build command will create the ispac file in the `bin\Development` folder instead of the bin location used by the BimlStudio build described here.

 ## Automate Building

-Once a CI server is running it can either build files from sources or deploy compiled project files that have been checked in.
+Once a build server is running it can either build files from sources or deploy compiled project files that have been checked in.
 Some questions for considering automating the Build:

-* can build tools (such as BimlFlex) be installed and licensed on the build server/agent
+* can build tools (such as BimlStudio/BimlFlex) be installed and licensed on the build server/agent
 * can the build server access the BimlFlex metadata repository database

 There are pros and cons to using a completely automated build